How Much Does General Liability Insurance Cost in Massachusetts?

 Massachusetts's Hurricane and Coastal Storm Exposure

 Massachusetts has experienced 45 confirmed billion-dollar weather disasters from 1980 through 2024, including nine tropical cyclones and 15 severe storms.
-Coastal businesses face elevated property damage and liability risk from hurricanes, nor'easters and flooding.
+Coastal businesses have elevated property damage and liability risk from hurricanes, nor'easters and flooding.
 Atlantic hurricane season runs June through November, with peak activity creating construction delays, equipment damage and storm-related liability claims.

 business icon